euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 the solves overlap but per-solve time degrades at the same rate, so no level beats the serial loop.
 The device is not the constraint: utilization stays near 10%, and what saturates is serialization inside the CUDA API and allocator, which this solver provokes because its kernels are small and numerous.
-A datacenter card has the headroom to overlap them — one H100, 7 rounds:
+The tested H100 did have headroom to overlap them (7 rounds):

 | case | serial (median) | sweep, c=2 | sweep, c=4 |
 |---|---|---|---|